jhfhngj/AddSemicolon/README.md

 It outputs a txt, and after you changed the file type (.txt to .c, .ino, etc.), you get it!
 Saved time. i'm lazy enough not to do semis

+credits to oXo23 on Scratch for the rstrip :/